Ra1nningDay/Ra1nningDay/README.md

 <h2 align="left">Hi 👋!
-My name is Plam and I'm a backend developer, from Chumphon, Thailand</h2>
+I'm Plam and I'm a backend developer, from Chumphon, Thailand</h2>

 <p>I'm just regular guy who started coding 2 years ago.
 I like to use VScode as my editor, but i felt like i'm not toture enough, so I start using NeoVim.
 Now, I expanding my skills to backend developer and built some projects that effective.
 Maybe in 2 years, I'll start learning how to work with AI stuff.</p>